rayrapetyan/shmaps/README.md

     -DSHMAPS_SEG_SIZE=2147483648

 Another approach would be to use an explicit `init()` call.
-This is not recommended because depending on the order of initialization (e.g. static maps) this may lead to the app restart requirement (due to the shared segment size change).
+This is not recommended because depending on the order of initialization (e.g. static shared maps) this may lead to the app restart requirement (due to the shared segment size change).

 ```
     #include "shmaps/shmaps.hh"